bjucps/cps110-thinkcspy/_sources/05-PythonModules/modules.rst

 	To that end, it is necessary to mention that many of the  modules available in standard Python will **not** work in the activecode environment.
 In fact, only turtle, math, and random have been completely ported at this point.
-If you wish to explore any additional modules, you will need to also explore using a more robust development environment.
+If you wish to use any additional modules, you will need to execute your programs using a Python interpreter installed separately on your computer.

 **Check your understanding**